 Studying business as a joint honours subject will open up a range of career options in addition to those offered by your major field.
-You will not only have knowledge of the business world, but also a set of skills that will enhance your employment prospects.
+Alongside knowledge of the business world you will have a set of skills to enhance your employment prospects.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.